cacao-org/docs/pages/cacao/cacao_control_modes.md

 At the heart of the modal control are the control modes, a set of modes with corresponding representations in input (WFS) and output (DM) spaces.
 What should these modes be ?

 A few options are discussed here, ordered with increasing complexity and performance.

+## 1.1.
+CACAO control modes format and conventions

+Control modes are stored are stored as corresponding pairs of WFS-space and DM-space modes, with file names `conf/CMmodesWFS/CMmodesWFS.fits` and `conf/CMmodesDM/CMmodesDM.fits` respectively.

+{% include warning.html content="
+By convention, cacao expects the DM modes to be scaled to correspond to an excitation of unity amplitude in the WFS space.
+WFS-space amplitude is defined as the sum-squared value of the signal (imWFS2) over the WFS pixel mask area.
+" %}

+{% include note.html content="
+WFS-space mode amplitudes can be rescaled to unity by process wfs2cmodeval if option.MODENORM is set to ON (this is the default setting), in which case WFS-space modes CMmodesWFS.fits scaling is irrelevant.
+" %}